-Shopify’s customisation options are solid, with a number of themes to choose from in the Theme Store – both free and paid.
+Shopify’s customization options are solid, with a number of themes to choose from in the Theme Store – both free and paid.

 Another major benefit of Shopify is that it hosts your store for you.
 There’s no need to worry about finding an external hosting solution, which can be daunting if you’re new to the world of ecommerce.
 Technical issues will also be handled on their end, leaving you free to focus on the business itself.

-Shopify has a killer App Store to help you get more out of your online venture.
-Some of these are developed by Shopify, while others are third-party products.
+A whopping 87% of merchants use the Shopify App Store, which can help you get more out of your online venture.
+Some of these apps are developed by Shopify, while others are third-party products.

 For example, you can try:

-- Veeqo (for multichannel inventory management and shipping).
+Veeqo (for multichannel inventory management and Shopify shipping software).

-This is just a small selection of the apps available, but it demonstrates an impressive variety – all helping make Shopify a highly-customisable platform.
+This is just a small selection of the apps available, but it demonstrates an impressive variety – all helping make Shopify a highly-customizable platform.